awsdocs/amazon-redshift-developer-guide/doc_source/r_ANALYZE_COMPRESSION.md

 ## Usage notes<a name="r_ANALYZE_COMPRESSION_usage_notes"></a>

 Run ANALYZE COMPRESSION to get recommendations for column encoding schemes, based on a sample of the table's contents\.
 ANALYZE COMPRESSION is an advisory tool and doesn't modify the column encodings of the table\.
-You can apply the suggested encoding by recreating the table or by creating a new table with the same schema\.
+You can apply the suggested encoding by running [ALTER TABLE ENCODING](https://aws.amazon.com/about-aws/whats-new/2020/10/amazon-redshift-supports-modifying-column-comprression-encodings-to-optimize-storage-utilization-query-performance/), recreating the table or by creating a new table with the same schema\.
 Recreating an uncompressed table with appropriate encoding schemes can significantly reduce its on\-disk footprint\.
 This approach saves disk space and improves query performance for I/O\-bound workloads\.

 ANALYZE COMPRESSION skips the actual analysis phase and directly returns the original encoding type on any column that is designated as a SORTKEY\.
 It does this because range\-restricted scans might perform poorly when SORTKEY columns are compressed much more highly than other columns\.